legend069/Gantry-Mounted-pi-camera/README.md

 * this takes a long time, it'll take around 2 hours to solder both PCB's + add some more time if some wires break :angry: during the trials i broke around 10 wires during moving from the solder work bench to the printer.
 * the pro tip i found that helped out a bunch was to use some cat5e(any solid core network cable) and extend the ends of the DisplayPort cable. and heatshrink the bits in between.[picture](https://github.com/legend069/Gantry-Mounted-pi-camera/blob/main/Pictures/Build%20Process%20Pictures/IMG_20230618_065408.png)
-* as long as you **cut** the lengths as good as you can, then tin the wires and start soldering. use very light solder with the tinning and PCB work. because you can use tweezers and slightly pull/press on the wire to help get it aligned up with the other **this is a critical step!** [reference](https://github.com/legend069/Gantry-Mounted-pi-camera/blob/main/Pictures/Build%20Process%20Pictures/IMG_20230614_181707.jpg)
+* as long as you **cut** the lengths as good as you can, then tin the wires and start soldering. use very light solder with the tinning and PCB work. because you can use tweezers and slightly pull/press on the wire to help get it aligned up with the other **this is a critical step!** [reference](https://github.com/legend069/Gantry-Mounted-pi-camera/blob/main/Pictures/Build%20Process%20Pictures/IMG_20230614_181707.jpg) the important wires that need to length match are the top 8 (pads 2-12) the others don't matter. and yes you do need to **solder all the shielded wires to GND** too.
 * if you can't get the wires length matching as close as possible to perfect. don't worry, it's not the end of the world. you'll just get frame [stutter/visual noise](https://www.google.com.au/search?q=pi+camera+purple+lines&sca_esv=581692793&tbm=isch&sxsrf=AM9HkKmksJV1oYjezeAQssLkEamQde-6yA:1699791685282&source=lnms&sa=X&ved=2ahUKEwj1od-8ub6CAxUy-TgGHfx2BIAQ_AUoAXoECAMQAw&biw=1920&bih=927&dpr=1) on high framerates.